 Man accused of scamming storm victims booked on new charges in alleged insurance scheme

 BATON ROUGE - A man accused in an insurance scam that spanned multiple states was rearrested this month after even more accusers came forward.
+He's accused of taking more than $90,000 from his victims so far.

 Trampus Wagoner, 48, was booked earlier this month on additional charges, including four counts of felony theft and forgery of insurance certificates.
 Multiple victims claimed they paid thousands of dollars in insurance premiums to companies operated by Wagoner, but he never actually secured policies on their behalf, according to the East Baton Rouge Sheriff's Office.